Musketeer logo Musketeer

 Not a standalone protocol

 Musketeer is not a protocol.
-It is an execution harness that operates on top of SMALL-governed workspaces.
-SMALL defines the canonical execution state.
-Musketeer adds role-separated execution, packets, verdicts, and audit trails.
+SMALL defines canonical execution state when present.
+Musketeer is the execution harness layer that adds role-separated execution, packets, verdicts, and audit trails.

 Not a SaaS platform